alesso-x/zod-mongo/README.md

 ### Repository Methods

-The repository provides the same methods as the MongoDB client and adds some additional methods too:
+The repository provides methods similar to the MongoDB client, plus some extra features to make things easier:

 Standard MongoDB methods: